-Nowadays, many currents use techniques associated with changing the language to treat various psychological disorders.
+Nowadays, many techniques associated with changing the language to treat various psychological disorders are used.
 An example of this is the cognitive-behavioural therapy, which demonstrate that promoting positive thinking through the language used by the patient improves their mental state.

 This therapy aims to replace patients’ negative views about themselves and their surroundings with more positive ones.
 The applied techniques have proven to be an effective treatment for disorders such as depression, phobias, addictions or anxiety, as the activity of the brain amygdala increases when you perceive a more prosperous future through positive words.
 On many occasions, these therapies have proven to be as effective as medicines.

-Start adopting everyday a series of simple but very effective techniques.
+Start adopting a series of simple but very effective techniques.
 For example, use “yet” instead of using only “not”.
-Saying “I cannot do it” it is not the same as saying “I cannot do it yet“.
-“Yet” leaves the doors open, arouses hope, evokes a motivation.
+Saying “I cannot do it” is not the same as saying “I cannot do it yet“.
+“Yet” leaves the doors open, arouses hope, evokes motivation.

 Tenses also give you a great opportunity to change your emotions.
 Instead of using the conditional, try using the future.
 You change a hypothetical scenario for a true one.
 It is not the same as saying: “When I write a book, I would speak of happiness” rather than “When I write a book, I will speak of happiness”.
 Doubt lives in the conditional, certainty in the future.

 At the same time, you should avoid words like failure, problem, impossible or guilt in your language and replace them by more inspiring words like challenge or responsibility.
-The latter not only push you to grow and open more doors, but also make you interact better with others.
+The latter not only pushes you to grow and open more doors, but also makes you interact better with others.